remla25-team15/operation/README.md

 You can find the documentation of our deployments at [docs/](docs/deployment.md).

-The documentation for continuous experimentation can be found at [docs/](deployment.md).
+The documentation for continuous experimentation can be found at [docs/](docs/deployment.md).

+The documentation for the extension proposal can be found at [docs/](docs/extension.md).

 # How to run?